Phil Mickelson considered a bet on 2012 Ryder Cup, book alleges – KION546

 “The only other person I know who surpassed that kind of volume,” Walters wrote, “is me.”

-Additionally, Walters alleges that Mickelson called him in September 2012 to ask him to bet $400,000 on the US team to beat Europe in the Ryder Cup.
+One of the more stunning allegations Walters makes is that Mickelson called him in September 2012 to ask him to bet $400,000 on the US team to beat Europe in the Ryder Cup.
 Mickelson was a member of that US squad.

 The PGA Tour declined to comment.
 CNN has reached out to representation for Mickelson for comment.